Flora Reviews… The Demon of Istanbul (The Demon Series #2) by Ayse Hafiza

 I gave this book 5-stars because there was nothing that niggled when I reading it, even if I did hope that our heroine’s ultimate demonic plans were less than successful. 😉

 So, basically what I’m saying is…

 So, has my review of THE DEMON OF ISTANBUL (THE DEMON SERIES #2) encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+Click on any of my links to check out the book yourself.
+Keep reading to find out more about this unique series and its author.

-Buy THE DEMON OF ISTANBUL in eBook format through the usual sources, including Amazon
+Buy THE DEMON SERIES in eBook format through the usual sources, including: